Three Dimensional Artist: Job Duties and Information

 Required Education for a Career in Three Dimensional Arts

 Three Dimensional Artists usually have an 2-year associate's degree in Graphic Design, a 4-year Bachelor of Fine Arts or bachelor's degree in Art or Media Arts, or a Master of Fine Arts.
-Courses for these programs may include character animation, modeling, forging, gaming technology and story development.
+Courses for these programs may include character animation, modeling, forging, gaming technology, and story development.
+It's important for three dimensional artists to develop a portfolio highlighting their talents.

 Skills Required for a Career as a Three Dimensional Artist